 'second city' of colonial days, and is still the administrative

 and trading centre of the region.

 trading centre for the upper reaches of the Gambia River.
 Handsome

 trading houses built at the turn of the century can be seen there.

-By the riverside at Perai Tenda can be found a
+By the riverside at Perai Tenda can be found a multitude of abandoned

-substantial profits for private traders.
+for private traders.